 - Onsen (natural hot spring) excursion

 - Cultural day

 - Alcoholic drinks

-All trips are fully customizable, typically ranging from 6 – 14 nights.
-Road trips take place all over Hokkaido, and we can incorporate other incredible ski areas such as Tohoku and Hakuba on Honshu (the South island).
-This pricing shows you the inclusions for a 7 night, 5 day itinerary, however accommodations and changes an be made to include more days skiing, luxury accommodations, additional cultural days and more.
+All bespoke trips are fully customisable, typically ranging from 7 to 14 nights.
+Road trips take place all over Hokkaido and we can incorporate other ski areas such as Tohoku and Hakuba on the mainland too (subject to availability).

 Looking for a powder road-trip with a twist?